operand/agency/README.md

 you'll notice a few things:

 1. The prompt is written from the first person perspective as though it is the agent's own thoughts.
-This differs slightly from common practice (as far as I understand).
+This differs slightly from common practice.
 I do not think this makes a large difference but was worth mentioning.
 This is a personal preference that I believe may be a slightly more natural way to frame content in a prompt.
 There are shades of an "ego" here that is fascinating to think about but I'll leave that for another time. :)

-1. I frame the situation clearly and accurately for the agent, telling it enough about the situation, its goals, and the JSON format that it uses to communicate.
+1. I frame the situation clearly and accurately for the agent, telling it enough about who it is, its goals, and the JSON format that it uses to communicate.

 1. I "pretend" that the bottom portion is a terminal application.
 By strongly signaling a change in context with the `%%%%% Terminal %%%%%` header, we help